Files / Brazil

 Document Introduction

-This report, authored by the International Intelligence Unit of Brazil's Getulio Vargas Foundation, aims to provide a systematic assessment of South Korea's public diplomacy practices from a Brazilian perspective.
-Rooted in the context of post-Cold War shifts in the international landscape, the report positions South Korea as a middle power actively employing soft power and public diplomacy strategies.
-The study argues that since the democratization and implementation of "globalization" policies in the 1990s, South Korea has successfully transformed public diplomacy from a tool for traditional security and economic demands into a comprehensive strategy integrating cultural exports, development aid, educational exchanges, and multilateral participation, aimed at reshaping its national image and expanding its global influence.
+This report is authored by the International Intelligence Unit of the Getulio Vargas Foundation in Brazil.
+It aims to provide a systematic assessment of South Korea's public diplomacy practices from a Brazilian perspective.
+Rooted in the context of changes in the international landscape of the post-Cold War era, the report positions South Korea as a middle power actively employing soft power and public diplomacy strategies.
+The study argues that since the democratization and globalization policies of the 1990s, South Korea has successfully transformed public diplomacy from a tool for traditional security and economic demands into a comprehensive strategy integrating cultural exports, development aid, educational exchanges, and multilateral participation, aiming to reshape its national image and expand its global influence.

 This report is based on South Korean government documents, international organization data, academic literature, and specialized surveys from the Korean Foundation for International Cultural Exchange.
-It employs a methodology combining historical analysis, data comparison, and policy assessment.
-Ultimately, the report not only summarizes the successes and challenges of South Korea's public diplomacy but also proposes specific policy recommendations for deepening the strategic partnership between South Korea and Brazil across four dimensions: economy and trade, technological innovation, culture and education, and diplomatic cooperation.
-The report concludes that for Brazil, which also seeks to play an active role in global governance, South Korea's middle-power diplomacy and soft power strategy offer valuable insights.
+It employs a methodology combining historical analysis, data comparison, and policy evaluation.
+Finally, the report not only summarizes the successful experiences and challenges of South Korea's public diplomacy but also proposes specific policy recommendations for deepening the strategic partnership between South Korea and Brazil across four dimensions: economic trade, technological innovation, culture and education, and diplomatic cooperation.
+The report argues that for Brazil, which also seeks to play an active role in global governance, South Korea's middle power diplomacy and soft power strategy provide a valuable reference.